samop/trisurf-ng/README.md

 * libconfuse
 * libgsl
 * libxml2
+* zlib

 On Debian based systems, install prerequisities by typing the following command in the command line:

-``sudo apt-get install libconfuse-dev libgsl0-dev libxml2-dev automake gcc``
+``sudo apt-get install libconfuse-dev libgsl0-dev libxml2-dev zlib1g-dev automake gcc``

 Move to the project root directory and compile with: